A Guide to Owning a Scarlet Macaw

 A. Yes, that's true, and it's something one needs to think about when deciding to own a macaw.
 A scarlet macaw can live to be 70+ years old and some are recorded as being over 100 years old.
 Now, you have to ask yourself, are you ready for that length of commitment?
 If this is a family bird, it will usually be left to someone in a will.
 With the potential for such a long lifespan, you can see why this is a decision that needs to be thought through.

 Q. Ian, since you were in the pet trade and also a breeder, what would you suggest as the best food for a scarlet macaw?

 A. There are of course commercial feeds for parrots.
 These are a mixture of seeds and pellets.
 The superior brands usually include such things such as pine nuts and dried fruits.
 Quality matters as the cheaper brands are full of fillers and sunflower seeds.
 Feeding a parrot as close to their natural diet is best.
 Research where your bird would live if in the wild and what plants would be available to it.
 In the wild, parrots would eat a varied diet of fruits and plants that are in season.
-They would also eat carrion and have the occasional chicken bone.
+They would also eat carrion.
 Offer your macaw different healthy foods to see if they will eat them.
 The table below shows suggestions for what a captive bird can have: